UglySwedishFish/Open7Days/README.md

 # How can I support the development of Open7Days?

-Right now, because the engine is in such an early stage, I advice you against actively working on it.
+Right now, because the engine is in such an early stage, I advise you against actively working on it.
 Of course, if you see anything you see could be improved, feel free to open an issue / submit a request.

 # Current features implemented in Open7Days.